Mercedes-Benz E-Class (W211): E 63 AMG (2007–2009)

 The E 63 AMG was the refreshed high-performance model of the W211, replacing the E 55 AMG.
 Besides the Saloon, it was also offered in the Estate body style similarly to the E 55 AMG estate model to compete with the new wagon versions of the BMW M5 (E61) and Audi RS 6 (C6), though those two high-performance wagons were never sold in North America.

 This engine had a high-pressure die-cast alloy cylinder block with twin-wire arc spray coated running surfaces.
 Compression ratio is 11.3:1.
 According to many auto journalists, the E 63 AMG was one of the quickest production sports sedans in the world.
 Both the sedan (saloon) and wagon had a 0–60 mph acceleration time of 4.3 seconds.
 Compared to the previous E 55 AMG, the E 63 AMG had more horsepower but less torque, enabling it to be mated to the newer 7G-Tronic automatic transmission.

 While the E 500 and E 550 had the standard Mercedes Airmatic DC suspension with adaptive damping, the E 63 AMG had the AMG-tuned Airmatic suspension which with the stability control turned off gave it far better driving dynamics than its non-AMG predecessors.

 The AMG Performance package P030 added electronic speed limiter deletion, limited-slip rear differential, Alcantara sports steering wheel, stiffer valving Airmatic suspension over the standard AMG tuned Airmatic, AMG 18 in, 5-spoke multi-piece wheels, and optional AMG carbon fibre trim.

 E-Guard (2006–2008)

 The E-Guard was an armoured version with category B4 protection level, introduced in July 2006.
 Engine choices included E 320 CDI, E 350, and E 500.
 The vehicles were reinforced with steel and aramid.
 Other safety equipment included Michelin MOExtended run-flat tyres with pressure loss warning system.
 All three models had an electronically limited top speed of 240 km/h.

 E 300 BlueTEC (2007–2009)

 Common rail Direct Injection with a 7G-Tronic automatic transmission, launched in the US as the E 320 BlueTEC in 2007 and in Europe as the E 300 BlueTEC in 2008.
 The W211 never had a urea injection system throughout its production.
 The Bluetec name was only adopted to have consistency between the petrol and diesel nomenclature.

-Mechanical
+Engines

 Engines

 There was a wider range of engines available in Europe than North America and other markets.